alfredjerome/Meraki/README.md

 # Project Title: Line Follower Control Bot with 3D Printed Exterior

 ## Project Overview:
 This project involves the design and development of a line follower control bot with a 3D-printed exterior.
 The 3D structure of the bot is designed using Solidworks software.
-The aim is to create a robot that can follow a line autonomously using infrared sensors and motor control.
+The aim is to create a robot that can autonomously follow a line.
 The exterior of the robot is finished using 3D printing technology, providing a customized and visually appealing appearance.

+## Specifications:
+- Speed: 80 - 100 mm/second
+- Line Thickness: 3mm

 ## Tech Used:
 1. Arduino UNO